ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 # let f = fun x -> x * x;;
 val f : int -> int = <fun>
 ```
 The expression, which happens to be a function, is turned into value and bound to a name.
-Here is another way to do the same thing
+Here is another way to do the same thing:
 ```ocaml
 # let g x = x * x;;
 val g : int -> int = <fun>